emumba-msft-data-pipelines/synapse-data-exporter/SynapseDataExporter/README.md

 2. Architecture
 3. Technical details
 4. Pipeline workflow explanation for each scenario
-5. Setfup and Configure Notifications for MS Teams and Outlook using App logic
+5. Setup and Configure Notifications for MS Teams and Outlook using App logic

 ## Synapse Data Exporter